 - Newark Light Rail: Also called the Newark City Subway, it is not a true "subway" but rather a two-line light rail system with some underground elements.
-There's talk of extending it down Broad Street to serve southern parts of Newark, and then further parallel to the Northeast Corridor tracks to serve Elizabeth, but nothing has come of this.
+The route was noteworthy in railfan circles for its use of 1940s-vintage Presidents Conference Committee (PCC) streetcars from 1954 until their retirement in 2001.
 A formerly independent system, operations were taken over by NJT in 1980.
 There's been a lot of talk about expansion, but nothing's come of it.
 As it's an extension of Newark's old streetcar network, which in its heyday was run by Transport of New Jersey, Newark Light rail is run by NJT Bus Operations.

 - Hudson-Bergen Light Rail: An extremely misleading name: it only operates in Hudson County (the only Bergen it goes to is North Bergen, which is in Hudson County immediately south of the Bergen County line.
 Don't ask.).
 A light rail system running mostly on old railroad track, plus some new track in downtown Jersey City and elsewhere, this is the transportation backbone of Hudson County.
-Expansion plans are constantly under discussion but never in the clear.
+Expansion plans (including one that would actually extend it into southeast Bergen County) are constantly under discussion but never in the clear.
 Unlike most other NJ Transit operations, this is run under contract by URS.

 - The River Line: Unlike the previous two, this is a diesel-powered operation, and its primary role is connecting Trenton and Camden (which is across the Delaware from Philadelphia), it does street running in Camden while just having dedicated track in Trenton.
 Primarily serves Burlington County (which happens to be between Trenton and Camden), it more or less follows the course of the Delaware.
 NJ Transit has plans to extend some kind of service from Camden to Glassboro to the southeast (serving South Camden, Gloucester City, and Gloucester Countynote ), but keeps going back and forth on whether it should take the form of bus rapid transit or an additional diesel-powered light rail line similar to the River Line (effectively a second line of a "South Jersey Light Rail").
 Philly-area transit nerds are generally annoyed that (1) the line doesn't run across the river to terminate in Philadelphia and (2) that the line exists basically because the rich suburbs in Burlington County (particularly Moorestown) didn't want a "dirty train" (read: transit service useful to people who weren't rich and White) running through the region (the original plan had been to run a second line of PATCO down old interurban track to Mount Holly, but some conservative state senators shot it down; the River Line was offered as a second-best service running through some depressed areas by the Delaware).
 The River Line is run under a hybrid agreement between Bombardier Transportation and NJT Bus Operations.